Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Analysis and Ablation Studies

 \subsection{Effect of CVS Score Ranges}

-To study the impact of different CVS score ranges on model performance, we conduct a controlled comparison of sampling strategies on Vision-Flan using the pre-trained LLaVA-1.5-7B model, evaluating four strategies corresponding to different CVS score ranges:
+To study the impact of different CVS score ranges on model performance, we conduct a controlled comparison of sampling strategies on Vision-Flan using the pre-trained LLaVA-1.5-7B model.
+We compare Random sampling against three CVS-based variants: Low selects samples with the lowest $\text{CVS}_{\textsc{Yes}}$ from the filtered candidate pool, corresponding to samples near the decision boundary; High selects samples with the highest $\text{CVS}_{\textsc{Yes}}$ from the filtered candidate pool, representing easy high-confidence samples; and No selects samples with the highest $\text{CVS}_{\textsc{No}}$ over the entire dataset, corresponding to queries that strongly increase the rejection probability.
+The results in Figure~\ref{fig:low_high_no} show that sampling strategies lead to markedly different performance.